The Ultimate Spain Bucket List (50 Top Experiences)

 Have you ever watched season 7 of Games of Thrones?
 Then you’ll probably recognise this beautiful location.

-San Juan de Gaztelugatxe is an islet located 40 minutes from Bilbao in Northern Spain.
+San Juan de Gaztelugatxe is a islet 40 minutes from Bilbao in Northern Spain.

-The islet is connected with the mainland by a man-made stone bridge; then, it transitions into a path that has about 240 steps and zigzags all the way to the top.
+The islet is connected with the mainland by a man-made stone bridge; then, it transitions into a path with about 240 steps and zigzags to the top.

-A local legend says that when you reach the top church, you need to ring the bell three times to make a wish.
+A local legend says that when you reach the top church, you must ring the bell three times to make a wish.

 Visiting San Juan de Gaztelugatxe is a unique experience that you need to add to your list when you visit the Basque Country.